sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

     $KeyVaultToken = $Response.access_token
     ```

 1. Use PowerShell’s Invoke-WebRequest command to retrieve the secret you created earlier in the Key Vault, passing the access token in the Authorization header.
-You’ll need the URL of your Key Vault, which is in the Essentials section of the Overview page of the Key Vault.
-Reminder - URI for Key Vault is on the Overview tab.

    >**Note:** Replace **your-key-vault-URI** to the Key Vault URI that you copied in Task-2, and replace **secret-name** with the secret name that you copied in Task-3.

     ```